tonytvo/blog-generator/content/blog/growing-object-orented-guided-by-tests-summary/index.md

   - strangely, if we try to practise TDD as only a testing technique, then eventually we will become bored by our own defects and begin to notice "this code is annoying to test", which points to design problems.
 After that, we're practising TDD also as a design technique.
 - **Software development as a learning process.**
   - **Expose uncertainly early by testing our assumption as early as possible**
 - **we use mock objects to identify the essential interactions between modules/objects.
-This leads to more effective abstractions, which reduces the cost of changing the cost safely over time.**
+This leads to more effective abstractions, which reduces the cost of changing the software safely over time.**
 - Stub queries; expect actions
 - **Write code that depends as little as possible on its context.
-It leas to more reusable code**
+It leads to more reusable code**
 - **programming by intention**

 # Test-Driven Development (TDD) and Quality